Ladydiana/IntroductionToDAX/README.md

 - Needed to evaluate column values, it is the concept of "current row"

-**The Filter Context filters tables.
-The Row Context Iterates rows.**
+**!
+The Filter Context filters tables.
+The Row Context Iterates rows.!**